You learn to write better by reading. You learn to read better by writing. Reading and Writing work together to improve your ability to think.

 At Handale, from the early years our pupils are encouraged to read their work aloud to an adult and with support will improve their writing e.g. the use of capital letters or adding a missed word.

 In KS1, the children develop their understanding of what ‘editing’ is and why we as writers need to develop this skill to improve our ideas.
-By the end of Year 2, the children begin to develop peer editing skills and are introduced to the idea of making additions and revisions to their writing.
+In Year 2, the children begin to develop peer editing skills and are introduced to the idea of making additions and revisions to their writing.

 Purple Polishing Pens are used across KS1 and KS2 and children independently edit, improve and polish their own work before it is marked.
 Editing flaps are also used to show improvements made to a piece of written work.